 a cat is receiving fluid therapy, USG can be rather unreliable.

-protein in the urine, which is known as proteinuria, as a risk factor for the development of CKD, and as a
+protein in the urine, which is known as proteinuria, is a risk factor for the development of CKD, and also a

 Evaluation of predictors of the development of

 Jepson RE, Brodbelt D, Vallance C, Syme HM, Elliott J. Journal of Veterinary Internal Medicine23(4)

 pp806-13 reports on a group of older cats who were monitored to see if

 they developed CKD.
 The study concludes that "Proteinuria at presentation

 azotemia although causal association cannot be inferred."

 Protein in the urine may have causes other than CKD.

 There is more information about proteinuria on the